icopy-site/awesome/docs/awesome/Awesome-WebExtensions.md

 - [Chrome extension source viewer](https://github.com/Rob--W/crxviewer) - WebExtension to view source code of extensions directly on the store.
 - [@wext/shipit](https://github.com/LinusU/wext-shipit) - Tool to automatically publish to Chrome Web Store, Mozilla Addons and Opera Addons.
 - [wext-manifest-loader](https://github.com/abhijithvijayan/wext-manifest-loader) - Webpack loader that lets you specify `manifest.json` properties to appear only in specific browsers.
+- [webextension-manifest-loader](https://github.com/jsmnbom/webextension-manifest-loader) - Webpack loader that loads browser tailored manifest.json.
+It also imports all importable properties, allowing you to have 'manifest.json' as your only webpack entry point.

 ## Testing